ZenUml/zenuml-mono/readme.md

 * Back-end bundle found in `/packages/application/server/dist`
 * Front-end bundle found in `/packages/application/client/dist`

 You can run the back-end with NodeJS and serve the front-end with a web server.
+Back-end requires installation of third-party dependencies such as `fastify` as specified in `package.json`, using `npm install`.

 ## Develop
 For development time you don't need to build in production mode.
 It's enough to open terminal and execute